fetchai/uAgents/.github/pull-request-template.md

 ## Proposed Changes

-Describe the changes provided by the Pull Request here.
+Describe the changes provided by this Pull Request here.

 ## Issues

-_(If applicable, add links to any issues resolved by the pull request.)_
+If applicable, add links to any issues resolved by this Pull Request.

 ## Types of changes